ircdocs/modern-irc/index.md

     <p>NOTE: The <tt>KILL</tt> message is weird, and I need to look at it more closely, add some examples, etc.</p>
 </div>

+### REHASH message

+         Command: REHASH
+      Parameters: None

+The `REHASH` command is an administrative command which can be used by an operator to force the local server to re-read and process its configuration file.
+This may include other data, such as modules or TLS certificates.

+Servers MAY accept, as an optional argument, the name of a remote server that should be rehashed instead of the current one.

+Numeric replies:

+* {% numeric RPL_REHASHING %}
+* {% numeric ERR_NOPRIVILEGES %}

+Example:

+     REHASH                          ; message from user with operator status to server asking it to reread its configuration file.

+### RESTART message

+         Command: RESTART
+      Parameters: None

+An operator can use the restart command to force the server to restart itself.
+This message is optional since it may be viewed as a risk to allow arbitrary people to connect to a server as an operator and execute this command, causing (at least) a disruption to service.

+Numeric replies:

+* {% numeric ERR_NOPRIVILEGES %}

+Example:

+     RESTART                         ; no parameters required.

 ### SQUIT message

          Command: SQUIT